yiisoft/yii-dev-tool/README.md

 Remember that **yii-dev-tool** contains many other commands for working with repositories:

-* `./yii-dev checkout-branch` – creates, if not exists, and checkout a git branch
+* `./yii-dev git/checkout-branch` – creates, if not exists, and checkout a git branch
-* `./yii-dev commit` – add and commit changes into each package repository
+* `./yii-dev git/commit` – add and commit changes into each package repository
+* `./yii-dev git/pull` – pull changes from package repositories
+* `./yii-dev git/push` – push changes into package repositories
+* `./yii-dev git/status` – show git status of packages
 * `./yii-dev install` – install packages
 * `./yii-dev lint` – check packages according to PSR12 standard
-* `./yii-dev pull` – pull changes from package repositories
-* `./yii-dev push` – push changes into package repositories
 * `./yii-dev replicate/files` – copy files specified in `config/replicate/files.php` into each package
 * `./yii-dev replicate/composer-config` – merge `config/replicate/composer.json` into `composer.json` of each package
-* `./yii-dev status` – show git status of packages
 * `./yii-dev update` – update packages

 If you encounter any problems, [create an issue](https://github.com/yiisoft/yii-dev-tool/issues/new) –